-The history of colportage in Virginia would furnish a record of remarl. able providences and blessings.
-From the outset, the hand of the Most High has been visibly displayed, leading on the increasing company of selfdenying laborers, and bringing around them friends and supporters.
-1845, Mr. Jonathan Cross, who began his labors as a colporteur in Western Pennsylvania, passed single-handed into the mountainous districts of Western Virginia.
+The history of colportage in Virginia would furnish a record of remarkable providences and blessings.
+From the outset, the hand of the Most High has been visibly displayed, leading on the increasing company of self-denying laborers, and bringing around them friends and supporters.
+In 1845, Mr. Jonathan Cross, who began his labors as a colporteur in Western Pennsylvania, passed single-handed into the mountainous districts of Western Virginia.
 He soon began to gather fellow-laborers of kindred spirit around him.
 From year to year new interest has been kindled along their pathway, until a considerable portion of the state is pervaded with the influence of the men and the books of the Tract Society.
-Instead of tracing the progress of this work in detail, as in the report of six years' labors embracing twenty-five pages now before us, we must refer to the particular report for this year, inserted in another place, and barely embody the statistical results given by Mr. Cross for the whole period, as follows: "Years of colporteur labor performed, 75; families visited, nearly 74,000; number of volumes sold, 135,982, amounting to \$33,995; volumes gratuitously circulated among the poor, 51,410, amounting to \$8,586; meetings held or addressed, 5,391; families destitute of all religious books except the Bible, 11,485; and 6,309 families destitute of the Bible, 5,047 of which we have We have found 6,820 families who neglect evangelical preaching, and 2,067 who have embraced error in some of its forms. organized, or aided by donations in books, in poor and destitute neighborhoods, 320 Sabbath-schools, where old and young have become pupils.
-In these Sunday-schools a thirst for knowledge has been excited; thus day-schools have sprung up, where the children of the poor are taught, and often the only book within their reach, of an elementary kind, is the Tract Primer, and that, too, furnished by a colporteur.
-In different places where Sabbath-schools were organized they proved the nucleus of a church, where there is now regular preaching.
+Instead of tracing the progress of this work in detail, as in the report of six years' labors embracing twenty-five pages now before us, we insert his report for the past year.